pjr/brassy-net/_posts/2015-08-01-running-cross-functional-service-teams.md

 Last is cross training.
 You'll find that having e.g. ops and dev folks on the same team means knowledge starts to filtrate between the two groups of people.
-We have one group now that's been operating in this mode for close to two years and it's now quite difficult on the surface to know that there's any difference between the folks that come from a dev background and the folks that came from an ops background.
-They've both started to upskill in each others areas and they all share the load on-call.
+The developers and ops folks often end up blending in to the same role where it can often become difficult on the surface to even know you have different skillsets within the group.

+*As we scale, we figure out new and imperfect practices that hamper our ability to grow & sell product.
+Sometimes these changes are fundamentally different ways to execute and require huge buy-in.
+Don't underestimate the sea of change within your organisation required to make this happen.*